-Recent programs we have delivered have focussed on topics including:
+Previous programs have focused on topics including:

 We can deliver activities ranging in length from one day courses to intensive programs running over several weeks.
 Here are a few samples:

-Graduate Certificate in TEFL (6-weeks full-time intensive)
+TEFL for Teachers (6-weeks full-time intensive)

 Issues in Teaching and Learning in Teacher Education (3-weeks part-time intensive)